We teamed up with Organised Life to hear their advice on how to declutter and organise your clothes to give you a dream wardrobe.

 Accessories should be stored with clothes where possible, after all they make up a key part of any outfit.
 Keeping everything together will help you put together a look more quickly and easily.

-Handbags are the item that seem to be most often forgotten when planning wardrobe space.
+Handbags are the item that seems to be most often forgotten when planning wardrobe space.
 Keep them in clear view and instead of using one for days at a time, mix and match with your outfits.
 Use a bag organiser for your everyday items to make switching handbags a matter of seconds!

 If you have space then keep your shoes with your clothes.
-Like handbags if you can see them whilst putting your outfit together you’ll stop sticking to the same one or two pairs all the time.
+Like handbags, if you can see them whilst putting your outfit together you’ll stop sticking to the same one or two pairs all the time.
 Shoe storage is also a great use for the bottom of your wardrobe.

 Formal and shaped hats sit well on a shelf and if they aren’t in regular use can be a useful way to use a high space.
 Belts, lightweight scarves and necklaces are great hung with clothing.
 Look at options to make use of the inside of your doors if they open or add specialist pull out hangers to the ends of your wardrobes.

-The best option for bulkier accessories like heavy weight scarfs and gloves is to fold them.
+The best option for bulkier accessories like heavyweight scarfs and gloves is to fold them.
 Don’t forget to plan some space in for these.
 Smaller drawers work well or organise them in boxes or accessory trays so you can clearly see your options.

 The most exciting part of the process is getting to put all your items into your new space.
-First invest in some good hangers.
+First, invest in some good hangers.
 Matching hangers are essential for a fabulous wardrobe.
 Velvet hangers are a great option for holding clothes in place and giving that luxurious feel.

 Workwear and casual wear crossover so at Organised Life we generally arrange by item type and then by colour.
 So, each group of items, tops, jackets, trousers all hang together starting with black and working through each colour.
 This makes it quick and easy to pick out your outfit.
 Shoes and accessories also get organised by type then colour.